Skip to main content

 If you are not rendering inside a React tree — or you want to mount the widget from a script tag in an existing build — use the imperative API.
 Both initBugPortWidget and the global window.BugPort.init take the same options as the component props.

-import { initBugPortWidget } from '@bugport.dev/widget'
+import { initBugPortWidget } from '@bugport.ai/widget'

 initBugPortWidget({